 Listen to our podcast HR tech revolution: friend or foe? in which we chat with three experts about how technology is affecting work and working lives, and the new opportunities it presents to HR and L&D.

 Advances in technology present new opportunities for people professionals to free themselves from routine low value tasks and focus on more complex human-centred tasks.
 HR systems are becoming increasingly sophisticated, allowing more automated reporting, self-service options for employees and connections with other business systems.
-For L&D practitioners, digital learning platforms make collaboration and knowledge sharing across dispersed work force easier than ever.
+Digital learning platforms make collaboration and knowledge sharing across dispersed workforce easier than ever.
 With better reporting tools, people professionals are increasingly expected to use people analytics as part of an evidence-based approach to solve organisational problems

 Useful contacts and further reading